jestjs/jest/docs/ManualMocks.md

 module.exports = fs;
 ```

-Now we write our test and need to explicitly tell that we want to mock the `fs`
+Now we write our test.
+Note that we need to explicitly tell that we want to mock
-module because it’s a core Node module:
+the `fs` module because it’s a core Node module:

 ```javascript
 // __tests__/FileSummarizer-test.js